kamino410/procam-calibration/README.md

 ```

 `chess_block_size` means length (mm/cm/m) of a block on the chessboard.
-Result of the translation vector will be calculated with the length unit specified here.
+The translation vector will be calculated with the length unit specified here.

 `black_threashold` is a threashold to determine whether a camera pixel captures projected area or not.
 `white_threashold` is a threashold to specify robustness of graycode decoding.
 To avoid decoding error, increase these numbers.

-Calibration result will be saved as `./calibration_result.xml` (cv::FileStorage format).
+Calibration result will be displayed on your terminal and saved in `./calibration_result.xml` (cv::FileStorage format).

 ## Additional Resource